Toor3-14/comparator/README.md

 ```
 ____
 #### Compare
-Compare compares two variables of type (int, float32, float64, string) and returns the result of the comparison
+Compare() compares two variables of type (int/float32/float64/string) and returns the result of the comparison
-Also your arguments must have the same type.
+Also, your arguments must have the same type.

 Comparison scheme:
 ```